 While most may very obviously view sexual contact as the ultimate betrayal, the other activities, while perhaps innocent at the outset, aren't so black-and-white.
 (And some might even feel that sex outside the relationship is really no biggie.)
 Whether infidelity happens on a strictly physical, emotional, or cyber-cheating level depends largely on what either party has designated as behavior that's toxic to the relationship.

-While the former notion seems a bit murky, the only real way to define cheating and infidelity is if you personally feel your expectations of faithfulness have been violated.
+The only real way to define cheating and infidelity is if you personally feel your expectations of faithfulness have been violated.
 Are you feeling anger, bitterness, sadness, and betrayal as the result of questionable behavior?
 Say yes, and your S.O. is definitely cheating.

 Most cheating-or-not stickiness arises when couples don't take the time to discuss the issue in great detail.
 When you tell your S.O. that cheating and/or infidelity is a dealbreaker full stop, but avoid explaining exactly what behaviors you detest, any and all perceived transgressions are left open to interpretation.

 You'll both need to communicate, in no uncertain terms, what you both define as cheating, infidelity, and any other behavior that rides a fine line of impropriety.
-While it may not be a particularly easy discussion (personal views may differ), it's still best to talk it out and share your feelings regardless of how your partner may respond.
+While it may not be a particularly easy discussion (and personal views may differ), it's still best to talk it out and share your feelings regardless of how your partner may respond.
 Warning: Initially, you may both find it hard to see from opposite perspectives, or you may even be accused of overreacting.

 It's important to remember that your feelings are always valid, no matter what.
 And although you can't compel someone to adopt your personal views on cheating, you can express the hurt caused by said behavior.
 It's a sad day when you're forced to come to terms with the fact that your partner might never provide validation or change their behavior, but you still retain the power to choose whether to simply live with it or move onto another, more trusting, happier, and long-lasting relationship.